microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

   ![Deployment Overview](./01.png)

-  > **Note: It is not expected for an Azure VM to be projected as an Azure Arc-enabled server.
+  > **NOTE: It is not expected for an Azure VM to be projected as an Azure Arc-enabled server.
 The below scenario is unsupported and should ONLY be used for demo and testing purposes.**
-  > **Note: The below scenario assumes the on-premises VM has outbound internet connectivity for the deployment of the Azure Arc connected machine agent, for internet disconnected environments you will need to adjust the automation to retrieve the agent's software from locally accessible storage**
+  > **NOTE: The below scenario assumes the on-premises VM has outbound internet connectivity for the deployment of the Azure Arc connected machine agent, for internet disconnected environments you will need to adjust the automation to retrieve the agent's software from locally accessible storage**

 ## Prerequisites